LINC-BIT/legodnn/README.md

 ### 3.3 How to implement new models in LegoDNN

-The model have particular training need to impletment a custom model manager based on  AbstractModelManager in package `legodnn.common.manager.model_manager.abstract_model_manager`.
+The model have particular training need to implement a custom model manager based on  AbstractModelManager in package `legodnn.common.manager.model_manager.abstract_model_manager`.

 ```python
 class AbstractModelManager(abc.ABC):